Understanding ClassCastException in Java: Causes, Fixes, and Best Practices

 Conclusion

 ClassCastException is a common and challenging issue for Java developers.
 By understanding its causes and adopting safe coding practices, you can prevent this exception from disrupting your application.
-Always check your type casts and consider using safe casting techniques like instanceof
+Always check your type casts and consider using safe casting techniques like instanceof to ensure the reliability of your Java applications.

 Comments